-Engineering Analysis: Plans, develops, directs, and prepares procedures, policies, and protocols for engineering studies and special projects that require advanced engineering analysis that extends or modifies theories, concepts, and assumptions or resolves unique or novel problems, conditions, or issues.
-Engineering analysis may result in significant alteration of standard practices, processes, devices, equipment, and known techniques.
-Studies and projects include technical planning activities; data collection (including validation and management); modeling and data analyses; analyses of site location and/or conditions; risk estimation and analyses; or analyses of instrumentation data.
-Analysis may also include evaluating engineering aspects of state and federal regulatory and permitting programs, conducting bond adequacy reviews, oversight reviews, and reviews on federal lands and in states with resource extraction programs under direct federal jurisdiction.
-Engineering analysis advances engineering methods, practices, and procedures; conclusions, recommendations and/or decisions are based on this level of analysis.
+Engineering Analysis: Performs engineering analyses to include performing and coordinating technical planning activities; data collection (including validation and management); modeling and data analyses; analyses of site location and/or conditions; risk estimation and analyses; or analyses of instrumentation data.
+Evaluates engineering aspects of state and federal regulatory and permitting programs, conducting bond adequacy reviews, oversight reviews, and reviews on federal lands and in states with resource extraction programs under direct federal jurisdiction.
+Makes engineering recommendations and/or decisions based on engineering analysis.
 Specialty area analyses can include:

 - Construction Management: Work primarily involves the performance and/or oversight of on-site construction work, including inspection and acceptance of facility or utility construction work performed by a contractor.
-Duties may include serving as a Contracting Officer's Representative (COR), reviewing designs for constructability, drafting specifications, determining and evaluating construction sequencing, researching and preparing appropriate levels of cost estimates, and reviewing and evaluating third party cost estimates through all phases of the planning and final design process. - Geotechnical: Work primarily involves: analysis for seepage, static, and dynamic stability for issue evaluations, design, construction, operation, and rehabilitation for embankment dams, concrete structures, and underground structures; stability and deformation of dynamic loadings from wave action, earthquake ground motions, grouting analysis of structure foundations, dewatering, foundation bearing capacity, and stability analysis for soil, rock, manmade, and natural slopes; determining modeling boundary conditions and adapting methods to solve problems where analytical solutions are inadequate; determining adequacy of sampling and testing for field investigations and changes needed based on field conditions; determining soil and rock engineering properties based on field and laboratory testing; making foundation treatment and improvement recommendations. - Highway: Work primarily involves the planning, design, construction, and maintenance of highways, road structures, and highway systems, including transportation facilities, considering factors such as economics, route location, traffic behavior, and vehicle characteristics. - Hydraulics: Work primarily involves the application of hydraulics and principles of fluid mechanics, including application of engineering concepts and practices in hydraulics and sediment transport, erosion, and deposition.
+Duties may include serving as a Contracting Officer's Representative (COR), reviewing designs for constructability, drafting specifications, determining and evaluating construction sequencing, researching and preparing appropriate levels of cost estimates, and reviewing and evaluating third party cost estimates through all phases of the planning and final design process. - Geotechnical: Work primarily involves: analysis for seepage, static, and dynamic stability for issue evaluations, design, construction, operation, and rehabilitation for embankment dams, concrete structures, and underground structures; stability and deformation of dynamic loadings from wave action, earthquake ground motions, grouting analysis of structure foundations, dewatering, foundation bearing capacity, and stability analysis for soil, rock, manmade, and natural slopes; determining modeling boundary conditions and adapting methods to solve problems where analytical solutions are inadequate; determining adequacy of sampling and testing for field investigations and changes needed based on field conditions; determining soil and rock engineering properties based on field and laboratory testing; making foundation treatment and improvement recommendations.

+- Highway: Work primarily involves the planning, design, construction, and maintenance of highways, road structures, and highway systems, including transportation facilities, considering factors such as economics, route location, traffic behavior, and vehicle characteristics. - Hydraulics: Work primarily involves the application of hydraulics and principles of fluid mechanics, including application of engineering concepts and practices in hydraulics and sediment transport, erosion, and deposition.
 Hydraulic engineering work also includes analysis of waterway response to management actions and environmental disturbances such as climate change, floods, fires, landslides, and earthquakes. - Hydrologic: Work primarily involves applying the science of hydrology including: analyzing and calculating flow characteristics; designing drainage structures (e.g., bridges and canals); and evaluating facility or waterway capacities and operations (e.g., reservoirs, canals, pipelines, pumping plants).
 Plans, performs, coordinates and directs comprehensive hydrologic civil engineering studies of regulated and unregulated river systems and infrastructure in accordance with applicable authorizations, policy, and regulatory requirements.
-Develops, utilizes, and maintains various models to conduct and simulate engineering analysis.
+Develops, utilizes, and maintains various models to conduct and simulate engineering analysis. - Structural: Work primarily involves the application of applied mechanics, including the distribution of loads, stresses resulting from static and dynamic loads, and strength of materials and structural dynamics.